sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 - Config the Name that you'd like messages to appear as and set a profile image then click "Copy Webhook URL"

+- If you want to post to the [#planefence-alert channel](https://discord.gg/ytAW4WZ66B) on the SDR-Enthusiasts Discord Server (which is where most of us hang out), please join that server and send a DM to @kx1t.

 ## Configure Planefence

 - In your `planefence.config` file paste the webhook url into `PA_DISCORD_WEBHOOKS` to send plane-alert messages and `PF_DISCORD_WEBHOOKS` to send planefence messages.

 - If you're posting alerts to a shared channel you can set `DISCORD_FEEDER_NAME` to something that identifies where the alert came from.
 If you're near an airport you could use its ICAO identifier.

 - To get messages from Planefence set `PF_DISCORD=ON` and to get messages from plane-alert set `PA_DISCORD=ON`.